ParallelMaths/parallel/pages/10-17-monkey-magic.md

 How many words can you say in 15 seconds that do NOT contain the letter A?
 As soon as you say a word with an “a” in it, your turn is over.

 How well did you do?
-10 words is okay, 15 is good, 20 is very good, but here’s a way that you get 50 words... all you need to do is count quickly from 1 to 50... or maybe even 100 if you can count that quickly.
+10 words is okay, 15 is good, 20 is very good, but here’s a way that you can get 50 words... all you need to do is count quickly from 1 to 50... or maybe even 100 if you can count that quickly.
 If you remember from last week, the first number containing an “a” is 101.

 There will be more next week, and the week after, and the week after that.
 So check your email or return to the website on Thursday at 3pm.